 The Oxford Open Learning Trust’s international GCSE Biology course is designed to follow the structure of the Edexcel 4BI0/4BI1 specifications and is divided into five modules, as follows:

 The International GCSE Biology course enables students to develop a range of scientific skills as they work with diagrams, graphs, statistics, photographic images and online media.
 Students should have internet access to carry out some of the research and lesson activities.
-To find out more about the course click on the link to the course introduction in the sidebar to the right of this page.
+To find out more about the course click on the link to the course introduction in the sample documents area below.

-Oxford Open Learning’s International GCSE Biology course is designed to prepare students for the Edexcel International GCSE in Biology (4BI0) for exams up until January 2019.
-We are also offering a new Biology IGCSE course for exams in Summer 2019 and beyond.
-This will be under the Edexcel Syllabus 4BI1.
+Oxford Open Learning’s International GCSE Biology course is designed to prepare students for the Edexcel Syllabus 4BI1.